prakash-sparrow/study-material/Linux-Commands/Linux Commands .md

 grep -v them file.txt		-	Display everything except opposite to the keywords

+grep the .bashrc		-	Pattern of the ouput

+grep -w the .bashrc 		-	Only the word

+grep ksh ./*			-	Search the entire directory

+grep clear .* --exclude-dir={Directory,Notes} - It will exclude the Given directory

+grep [aeiou] .bashrc 		-	Search the words that in []

+grep ^if .kshrc			-	THe pattern that start from ^if it will filter

+grep -A 3 -i if .kshrc		-	Search the line and gives the After the 3 line

+grep -B 3 -i if .kshrc		-	Search the line and gives the Before the 3 line

+grep -C 3 -i if .kshrc		-	Search the line and gives the Before and After the 3 line

+grep -Hn the .kshrc		-	filename : number: lines with colored word

 ls -l | grep Desktop		-	Grep the input

 egrep -i "keyword|keyword" demo.txt	- Search for 2 Keywords